-- When the Show empty object collections? switch is turned off, then all object collections which are empty will be hidden from browser tree. - When the Show system objects? switch is set to True, the client will display system objects such as system schemas (for example, pg_temp) or system columns (for example, xmin or ctid) in the tree control. - When the Show template databases? switch is set to True, the client will display template databases.
+- When the Show system objects? switch is set to True, the client will display system objects such as system schemas (for example, pg\temp) or system columns (for example, xmin or ctid) in the tree control. - When the Show template databases? switch is set to True, the client will display template databases.